rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 Command messages
 ^^^^^^^^^^^^^^^^

-Command messages are used to give order to do something at the site.
+Command messages are used to give order to one or more requested objects.
 The site responds with a command acknowledgement.

 Command messages are interaction driven and are sent when command are